 Introverts prefer social VR

 This was one of the unexpected findings: people who were more naturally introverted (as measured independently) were both more emotionally engaged and preferred the VR chat compared to in-person talks.

 At the time that the study was conducted Mark Zuckerberg went on stage to present Facebook's new mixed reality solution for VR interactions.
 Here, we saw that social interaction could definitely benefit from technological advances beyond the first steps of VR -- indeed, mixed reality with a combination of virtual and augmented reality seemed to become a more natural next step for technologies.

-When we peek into the future, it is hard not to see how our social lives to an increasing extent will exist in virtual environments.
+When we peek into the future, it is hard not to see how our social lives will exist in virtual environments to an increasing extent.
 With the present findings in mind, there is much to suggest that social interaction will be facilitated and perhaps even boosted by VR, rather than inhibited or limited.

 Facebook IQ has further information about the study, with additional statistics and quotes from participants, in their VR article.